-Following on from my vegan red velvet cupcakes post, I wanted to make a completely new post for this vegan cream cheese frosting recipe because I use it in quite a few of my recipes.
+Following on from my vegan red velvet cupcakes post, I wanted to make a completely new post for this frosting because I use it in quite a few of my recipes.

-The best thing about this is that it goes with almost any cake flavor you can imagine.
+The best thing about this is that it goes with almost any cake flavour you can imagine.
 It would even taste great spread on top of cookies!

-And depending on what you’re having it with, you can add any sort of flavorings to the frosting itself such as lemon or strawberry.
+And depending on what you’re having it with, you can add any sort of flavourings to the frosting itself such as lemon or strawberry.
 So easy and adaptable!